 4.20.1 General

-The purpose of the control plane solution for update of UE parameters is to allow the HPLMN to update the UE with a specific set of parameters, generated and stored in the UDM, by delivering protected UDM Update Data via NAS signalling.
-The HPLMN updates such parameters based on the operator policies.
+The purpose of the control plane solution for update of UE parameters is to allow the HPLMN, or SNPN or CH to update the UE with a specific set of parameters, generated and stored in the UDM, by delivering protected UDM Update Data via NAS signalling.
+The HPLMN, SNPN or CH updates such parameters based on the operator policies.

 The UDM Update Data that the UDM delivers to the UE may contain: